Lighthouse School

 Teachers work to a fortnightly timetable with higher-than-average planning, preparation and assessment time.

-Our Teaching Assistants perform vital assistance in class and on a one-to-one basis with students requiring additional support.
+The Teaching Assistants perform vital assistance in class and during break and lunchtimes.
 They assist with planning and preparation of activities under the direction of teaching staff, contribute to the development and implementation of specific individualised autism interventions, assist in supervising students during lessons, and at break and mealtimes.

 Senior Teaching Assistants